growdigital/Notes/show/app.md

 > how you will work with people who do not  usually engage in climate action

-We propose to create an allotment, community orchard and food forest show gardens, with a sustainable building for workshops and as community hub.
+We propose to create an allotment, community orchard and food forest show gardens, with a sustainable building for workshops and as an allotment hub.

-project will be delivered in newcastle emlyn
+project will be delivered in newcastle emlyn has to be accessible by foot

 outcomes:
 1. Creation of allotment & community orchard